-Admitting you need a break is not a weakness, it just means you’re aware of your limitations and you’re wise enough to admit it.
+Admitting you need a break is not a weakness, it just means you’re aware of your limitations and you’re wise enough to acknowledge it.

-Stress and burnout levels are increasing at alarming rates.
+Stress and burnout levels are increasingly affecting people at alarming rates.
 It won’t do anyone any good to push yourself after you’ve reached your limit.
 Your productivity will suffer, and you’ll get even more stressed for underperforming, and so on.
 This is a vicious cycle you don’t want to get trapped into.

 Rest time is just as important to your professional development as any other aspect.
 Turn off your computer, go away for a weekend, get a full night’s sleep, change your scenery, and always remember to maintain a healthy work-life balance.

 When you’re in college, internships are a great way to gain experience and break into the workforce.
-Once you’re in the workforce, seeking mentorships are a great way to continue building experience.
-If approaching people in your industry sounds intimidating, start small and turn to where you’re already comfortable: your workplace and existing coworkers.
+Once you’re in the workforce, seeking mentorships is a great way to continue building experience.
+If approaching people in your industry sounds intimidating, start small and turn to a space in which you’re already comfortable: your workplace and existing coworkers.

 After introducing yourself and expressing why you’re interested in meeting with them, schedule a time and meeting cadence that works for both parties — whether that’s a biweekly virtual meeting or a monthly in-person coffee shop outing.

 Volunteering to mentor someone within or outside of your organization is a great way to step up and take on a leadership role.

 Did you know that employee referrals are four times more likely to be hired?
 While this is a big benefit of building a network of professional relationships, networking is also a great way to improve work performance.
 By meeting new people and gaining new skills and perspectives, you can charge your professional development and gain opportunities to grow and challenge yourself.